Quinoa and Brussels Sprouts Salad is the perfect side for grilled hot dogs, steak, or chicken. It’s flavorful and pairs well with everything. Yum!

 Post from 3/29/12, Pictures Updated 10/8/18

 Post Contains Affiliate Links.
 Read my full disclosure HERE

-I am going to be one of those people who argue the amaziness that is the brussels sprout.
+I am going to be one of those people who argue the amazingness that is the brussels sprout.
 It can be raw in a slaw or cooked and eaten by the bowl full.
 You can saute it, bake it, or roast it.
 I don’t remember if I grew up hating them (mom?), but I can tel you now that I love them.
 I really think that if you hated them growing up you should give them a try again.
-And if you are a brussels sprout lover then you rock already.
+You rock if you already love Brussels sprouts as much as me.

 Quinoa and Brussels Sprouts Salad